-Environmental Policy Score: 6 Although the OECD in its 2016 environmental report attests that France has significantly improved its environmental performance over the last ten years, the performance record with respect to environmental targets is not satisfactory.
+Environmental Policy Score: 7 Although the OECD in its 2016 environmental report attests that France has significantly improved its environmental performance over the last ten years, the performance record with respect to environmental targets is not satisfactory.
+According to OECD indicators, France is ranked in the lower middle group in most areas.
 Too often, environmental policies continue to be subordinated to sectoral policies, which are considered more important.
 The latest example was the October 2014 withdrawal of the so-called eco-tax on truck-transported goods, which was driven by fears of truck driver protests.
+While being extremely active at the international level (e.g., Cop 21 and related forums), France has been unable to reach its own targets in most of the areas.
+This is due to lobby groups' resistance to the full implementation of environmental policies.
+In September 2018, this situation triggered the resignation of the minister for environment, Nicolas Hulot, a well-known activist and one of the most popular "green" figures in France.